 Contamination must be removed immediately by the person responsible.

-The tenant must avoid any odours caused by the operation of his business.
+The tenant must avoid causing any odours caused by the operation of his business.

 2. Safety precautions

-Hazardous substances may not be stored in the house, flammable substances may not be stored in the cellar or attic.
+Hazardous substances may not be stored in the building; flammable substances may not be stored in the cellar or attic.

-Heating oil may only be stored with the permission of the landlord and in compliance with all official requirements.
+Heating oil may be stored only with the permission of the landlord and in compliance with all official requirements.

 3. Consideration / Avoidance of noise

-Consideration for the coexistence of the users of the house requires that any disturbing noise and such activities that affect the domestic tranquillity are avoided.
+Consideration for the co-existence of the users of the building requires that any disturbing noise and such activities that affect the domestic tranquillity are avoided.

 Tenants must show consideration for each other and must also urge other persons involved in the tenancy to do the same.